bashup/mdsh/mdsh.md

 #!/usr/bin/env bash
 : '
 <!-- ex: set ft=markdown : '; eval "$(sed -ne '/^```shell$/,/^```$/{/^```/d; p}' "$BASH_SOURCE")"; return $? # -->
-# mdsh: a self-hosted Markdown Interpreter
+# mdsh: a self-hosted Markdown-to-Shell Compiler

-``mdsh`` is an interpreter for literate programs written in markdown and bash, that is itself written as a literate program in markdown and bash.
-It expects to run in "bash strict mode".
+``mdsh`` is a compiler and interpreter for literate programs written in markdown and bash, that is itself written as a literate program in markdown and bash.
+It expects to run in "bash strict mode":

 ```shell
 #!/usr/bin/env bash